Owlfly YellowJacket™ Insulation

 Image © Chris Alice Kratzer (2022)

-Chris pitched the idea to RIT's chapter of Engineers for a Sustainable World in 2019.
-A team led by Ben Ocamb researched the premise and developed a simple prototype for the 2019 Biomimicry Design Challenge through the Biomimicry Institute, but the team was unable to perform thermal testing to validate their results.
+Alie pitched the idea to the Rochester Institute of Technology (RIT)'s chapter of Engineers for a Sustainable World (ESW) in 2019.
+A team led by Ben Ocamb researched the premise and developed a design for a rudimentary prototype for the 2019 Biomimicry Design Challenge through the Biomimicry Institute, but - without any funding - the team was unable to perform thermal testing to validate their hypotheses.

 2020 - 2021